-Once you have unfolded your Bee and put a bobbin with a leader on your wheel, you will need to check the tension on the bobbin to ensure your yarn will take up onto the bobbin as you spin.
-Tension on the bobbin is controlled by adjusting the brake knob to the left of the flyer on the folding arm.
+Once you have assembled your Mach II and put a bobbin with a leader on your wheel, you will need to check the tension on the bobbin to ensure your yarn will take up onto the bobbin as you spin.
+Tension on the bobbin is controlled by adjusting the brake knob at the top of the wheel.
 Clockwise rotation of the knob (looking at it face on) increases the brake pressure, and counterclockwise rotation decreases it.
 Very minor adjustments are needed to fine-tune the tension - less than 1/8 of a turn - so only use full rotations for the initial adjustment.